 It is unfortunate that many once godly nations which stood firm in God's Unadulterated Word, have began to dance to the tune of the ungodly.
 It is unfortunate that because of the ungodliness that has infiltrated many lands; there has been millions of babies murdered in the mother's womb.

 It is unfortunate that many once godly nations have departed from godliness, and are embracing ungodliness, immorality, and negative influences as that of a pagan society.
-That many have left their former moorings in God.
-That the great deceiver Satan, has been successful in promoting ungodly ways that defy God's Word.
+It is unfortunate that many have left their former moorings in God; with that great deceiver Satan, being successful in promoting ungodly ways that defy God's Word.

 While this promise was originally given to King Solomon regarding the people of Israel, it is applicable to all who will call on the Lord in repentance and faith.

 The believer should evaluate every decision on the basis of biblical principles, knowing that obedience brings God's blessings.
 For one to dance to the tune of this world will not gain God's favor, or His blessings, but rather the opposite.

-To endure hardship as a good solider of Jesus Christ.
+The apostle Paul charged Timothy to endure hardship as a good solider of Jesus Christ.
 For no man that wars entangles himself with the affairs of this life; that they may please him who has chosen one to be a solider (2 Timothy 2:3-4).

 Scripture gives warning that one is to enter in at the strait gate: for wide is the gate and broad is the way that leads to destruction, and many there be which go in thereat.
 Because strait is the gate, and narrow is the way that leads to life few there be that find it (Matthew 7:13-14).